any-docs/css/content/guides/cascading_variables/using_custom_properties/index.md

 ### Using the `@property` at-rule

-The {{cssxref("@property")}} at-rule allows you to be more expressive with the definition of a custom property with the ability to associate a type with the property, set default values, and control inheritance.
+The `@property` at-rule allows you to be more expressive with the definition of a custom property with the ability to associate a type with the property, set default values, and control inheritance.
-The following example creates a custom property called `--logo-color` which expects a {{cssxref("&lt;color&gt;")}}:
+The following example creates a custom property called `--logo-color` which expects a `&lt;color&gt;`:

 ```css
 @property --logo-color {